BigBrainTime/tinys-srd/readme.md

 ## Adding New Classes

 To add a new class to the dataset, you can use the `entry_builder` class.
-Here's an example of how to use it, based on the implementation in `AbilityScores.py`:
+Here's an example of how to use it:

 ```py
 from tinys_srd import entry_builder